The importance of pollinators in the natural world cannot be overstated.

 They grow from seeds and are available in a wide variety of colors.
 Pollinators love pansies and will thank you for planting them.

-Pansies will need full sun (at least 6 hours daily) and a fairly mild climate.
-However, they will maintain themselves pretty easily once established.
+Pansies require full sun (at least 6 hours of sunlight daily) and a relatively mild climate.
+However, they will maintain themselves quite easily once established.

 17. Peony

-For a nice spring-through-summer flower that grows in most climates, plant peonies.
+For a lovely spring-through-summer flower that grows in most climates, plant peonies.

-They prefer full sun and, once established, will emit a lovely fragrance that is attractive to bees as well as hummingbirds.
+They prefer full sun and, once established, will emit a lovely fragrance that is attractive to both bees and hummingbirds.

 18. Phlox

 All varieties of phlox attract bees, butterflies, and even hummingbirds.
-As such, these make for a beautiful and excellent addition to any garden hoping to attract more pollinators.
+As such, they make for a beautiful and excellent addition to any garden that hopes to attract more pollinators.

 Besides, night-blooming phlox attracts bats and moths.